LucyLovesCircus

 Speaking of exploration, I know it’s short notice, but if you can, check out Natalie Inside Out, tonight at Jacksons Lane.
 Natalie Reckert, a world-class hand-balancer, teams up with digital artist Mark Morreau to breach the fourth wall digitally by merging acrobatics with immersive video projections.
 The performance promises to be both playful and challenging of the boundaries, as well as exploring self-image in today’s image-driven world.
 By combining the raw physicality of circus with videography’s ability to manipulate and amplify, they uncover hidden details — like the subtle creases in her hand carrying a handstand or the thoughts running through Natalie’s mind as she executes a move, blending humour, poetry, and digital art to create a shared experience with the audience.

 Coincidentally, today I came across a post on Instagram by Israeli-born artist and photographer Ben Hopper that echoed this idea of the interplay between camera film (if not digital) and performance.
-I have followed Hopper for years, after the installation of portraits of circus artists that was shown and the Roundhouse, he’s a great photography with an ever curious mind…. and in his latest project Making Art with the Enemy, he collaborates with artists from countries that have severed diplomatic ties with Israel.
+I have followed Hopper for years, after the installation of portraits of circus artists that was shown and the Roundhouse, he’s a great photographer with an ever curious mind…. and in his latest project Making Art with the Enemy, he collaborates with artists from countries that have severed diplomatic ties with Israel.
 Much like Reckert and Morreau’s exploration of performance and technology, Hopper’s work seeks to challenge and bridge divides.
 It’s a call for coexistence and reminds me of how art and performance can offer new ways to connect in an increasingly divided world.

 One thing I’ve learned from both circus and language is that, to paraphrase an old Guinness advert, art reaches parts of us that nothing else can.
 I’ve felt this while watching Fauda, a Netflix series that follows an Israeli undercover security unit.
 The seamless transitions between Hebrew and Arabic drew me into the reality of a world full of tension and complexity, but also brought home how important it is to see multiple perspectives.